Mitre Line: Renationalisation

 State-owned company Operadora Ferroviaria Sociedad del Estado took over the Mitre line (operated by Corredores Ferroviarios) on 2 March 2015 after the Government of Argentina rescinded the contracts that had been signed with the company.
 The contract terms specified that the concession could be cancelled with no right to claim compensation.
 The agreements had been signed in February 2014 and had committed Argentren and Corredores Ferroviarios to operate the lines.

 Current works

-In 2017, the Ministry of Transport announced the construction of a viaduct for the Retiro–Tigre branch of Mitre Line in Buenso Aires.
+In 2017, the Ministry of Transport announced the construction of a viaduct for the Retiro–Tigre branch of Mitre Line in Buenos Aires.
 The viaduct would extend from Dorrego Avenue in Palermo to Congreso Avenue in Núñez for 3.9 kilometres.
 Works began in September 2017.
 The project also included a total refurbishment of Lisandro de la Torre and Belgrano C stations.
 The viaduct was opened to traffic on 10 May 2019 by President Mauricio Macri leading to the removal eight level crossings.